Ronald E. Grim

 Boston Public Library

-Ronald E. Grim was appointed Curator of Maps for the Norman B. Leventhal Map Center at the Boston Public Library in January 2005.
-He assumed this position after working thirty-three years for the federal government with the nation’s two largest map collections at the National Archives and the Library of Congress.
+Ronald E. Grim is a consultant on map curatorship and historic maps.
+At the time of filming, he was Curator of Maps for the Norman B. Leventhal Map Center at the Boston Public Library.
+He had assumed this position after working thirty-three years for the federal government with the nation’s two largest map collections at the National Archives and the Library of Congress.

 Grim’s videos are used in this Choices Program curriculum unit: